-Ewwww… You can smell it from practically miles away when the accidents happen… Cat pee!
-Whether kitty just sometimes misses the litter box, has a UTI that has her temporarily avoiding the litter, or a number of other health or behavioral reasons… sometimes cats develop a displeasure for the litter box and pee everywhere else, leaving a big mess.
+Ewwww… You can smell it from practically miles away when the accidents happen.
+Cat pee!
+Whether kitty just sometimes misses the litter box, has a UTI that causes leakage, or suffers from number of other health or behavioral problems, sometimes cats stop using the litter box and pee everywhere else, leaving a big mess.

-Did you know that cat pee can be incredibly difficult to get rid of completely?
-Even if you can’t smell it anymore, your cat might be able to and she might be drawn by that scent to pee in the same place again.
+You probably know that cat pee can be incredibly difficult to get rid of completely.
+Even if you can’t smell it anymore, your cat might be able to, and they might be drawn by that scent to pee in the same place again.
 Here are the best ways to clean cat pee when it lands outside the litter box:

 Blot Don’t Rub

 First, blot–don’t rub–the excess cat pee that’s puddled on the floor.
 Use a paper towel or a regular towel to blot up the excess urine.
 Avoiding rubbing the spot because you don’t want to actually rub the urine into the carpet and get it in deeper.
 Just blot lightly until the excess is up.
-If you’re really sensitive to the smell, where a mask over your nose.
-Cat urine can smell really strong so you don’t want to gag while you’re cleaning it!
+If you’re really sensitive to the smell, wear a mask over your nose.
+Cat urine can smell really strong, so you don’t want to gag while you’re cleaning it!

 You might not realize this, but ammonia actually mimics the scent of cat pee.
 So using a cleaner with ammonia can leave behind a scent that confuses your cat.
-If she thinks the ammonia is cat pee, she’ll want to spray that same spot again right after you cleaned it!
+If they think the ammonia is cat pee, they’ll want to spray that same spot again right after you cleaned it!

 With an enzyme cleaner, you shouldn’t just spray a little on top of the pee.
 Instead, really soak the urine with the enzyme cleaner, let it sit for 15 minutes, blot up the excess liquid, and then let it air dry.